 how to take control of your life by forming positive habits: part two

-in my last post, i covered how habits form and what makes them important towards cultivating any kind of meaningful change in life. i argued that by building the appropriate structures of support, you can change almost any part of your behavior. now, i will cover how you can actually build those systems, and when you can expect to see results.
+in my last post, i covered how habits form and what makes them important for cultivating meaningful change in life. i argued that by building the appropriate structures of support, you can change almost any part of your behavior. now i will cover how you can actually build those systems, and when you can expect to see results.

 habits only change in stable environments

-i’ve mentioned this before in my post on delayed gratification, but in 1972, Stanford University psychologist Walter Mischel conducted an experiment testing children on their capability for self-control. the Marshmallow Test was simple.
-Mischel and his team sat each child down in a blank room in front of a single marshmallow on a plate for 15 minutes and told the child there would be a second marshmallow coming if the first remained uneaten.
+in my post on delayed gratification, i mentioned that in 1972, Stanford University psychologist Walter Mischel conducted an experiment testing children on their capability for self-control. the marshmallow test was simple.
+Mischel and his team sat each child down in a blank room in front of a single marshmallow on a plate for 15 minutes and told the child they would be given a second marshmallow if the first remained uneaten.

-unsurprisingly, some children ate the marshmallow as soon as the researchers left the room. but some of them successfully waited for the second one. the researchers kept tabs on these children throughout the years and found that the ones who could successfully delay gratification in the marshmallow test had better higher SAT scores, fewer problems with substance abuse, happier families, and overall more positive lives.
+unsurprisingly, some children ate the marshmallow as soon as the researchers left the room. but some of them successfully waited for the second one. the researchers kept tabs on these children throughout the years and found that the ones who could successfully delay gratification in the marshmallow test had better higher SAT scores, fewer problems with substance abuse, and happier families.

-this is great news for the strong-willed, but what if you feel more like one of the marshmallow-eaters? it turns out that the results of this famous test are hard to replicate. in fact, later tests found that the childrens’ social and economic circumstances mattered more than their inherent will.
+this is great news for the strong-willed, but what if you feel more like one of the marshmallow eaters? it turns out that the results of this famous test are hard to replicate. in fact, later tests found that the childrens’ social and economic circumstances mattered more than their inherent will.
 The children, it turns out, were more influenced by whether they really expected the second marshmallow to arrive.

-the “21 day rule” comes from plastic surgeon Maxwell Martz, who noticed his patients usually took at least 21 days to get used to their new faces. a more comprehensive 2009 study on the subject with 96 test subjects found that the average time was closer to 66 days.
+the “21-day rule” comes from plastic surgeon Maxwell Martz, who noticed his patients took at least 21 days to get used to their new faces. a more comprehensive 2009 study on the subject with 96 test subjects found that the average time was closer to 66 days.

-let’s consider a common example: you want to quit smoking. physical nicotine withdrawals will end after less than a week – but that doesn’t mean you’re automatically in the clear. as soon as someone lights up a cigarette next to you, your neurons start firing up in the exact same pattern they were before quitting.
+let’s consider a common example: you want to quit smoking. physical nicotine withdrawals may end after less than a month—but that doesn’t mean you’re automatically in the clear. as soon as someone lights up a cigarette next to you, your neurons start firing in the exact same pattern they were before quitting.

-as any ex-smoker will tell you, these cravings can occur weeks, months, or years after successfully quitting. this is one of the reasons why willpower isn’t enough to form positive habits on its own. actually developing a new habit (or breaking an old one) requires a degree of commitment the will just doesn’t have on its own.
+as any ex-smoker will tell you, these cravings can occur weeks, months, or years after successfully quitting. this is one of the reasons why willpower isn’t enough to form positive habits on its own. actually developing a new habit (or breaking an old one) requires a conscious commitment.

 so how long does it really take?

 so no matter what the self-help gurus tell you, you’re not going to feel like you broke a 15-year smoking habit in 21 days.
-Dr. Timothy Pychyl offers a more reasonable six-month minimum, qualified by the usual variables: your motivation, your environment, and so on.
+Dr. Timothy Pychyl offers a more reasonable six-month minimum, qualified by the usual variables: your motivation, your environment, and your thinking process.

 on the other hand, the fact that the human brain responds so flexibly to things like motivational and environmental factors means that you can hack the process somewhat.